The explosion jets of the core-collapse supernova remnant Circinus X-1: Introduction

-The accumulating number of CCSNRs with signatures of structural shaping by jets has two significant implications.
-The first is that it relates the shaping of CCSNRs to jet-shaping of some other astrophysical objects, particularly active galactic nucleus jets that shape the interstellar and intracluster medium (e.g., \citealt{Soker2024CF, SokerShishkinW49B} for some comparisons), and jet shaping in planetary nebulae (e.g., \citealt{Soker2024PNSN, Bearetal2025Puppis}.
-The second implication is that the jet-shaped morphologies, in particular point-symmetric morphologies, can teach us about the explosion mechanism of CCSNe.
+The increasing number of CCSNRs exhibiting jet-induced structural shaping has two significant implications.
+The first is that it relates the shaping of CCSNRs to jet-shaping of some other astrophysical objects, particularly active galactic nucleus jets that shape the interstellar and intracluster medium (e.g., \citealt{Soker2024CF, SokerShishkinW49B} for some comparisons), and jet shaping in planetary nebulae (e.g., \citealt{Soker2024PNSN, Bearetal2025Puppis}).
+The second implication is that jet-shaped morphologies, particularly point-symmetric morphologies, can inform our understanding of the explosion mechanism of CCSNe.
 Point-symmetric morphologies are those that have two or more pairs of opposite structural features that do not share the same axis through the center of the nebula or remnant; the two structural features in a pair are opposite to the center.
-The opposite structural features might include dense clumps, dense elongated structures termed filaments, bubbles, which are faint structures closed and encircled by a brighter rim, lobes, which are bubbles with partial rims, and ears, which are protrusions from the main CCSNR shell with decreasing cross-sections away from the center.
-The two implications are related, as the similarity in morphologies to other astrophysical objects known to be powered and shaped by jets is used to argue that jets also power CCSNe (e.g., \citealt{Soker2025G0901, Soker2024Keyhole} and references there in) in the frame of the JJEM.
+The opposite structural features might include dense clumps; dense elongated structures termed filaments; bubbles, which are faint structures enclosed by a brighter rim; lobes, which are bubbles with partial rims; and ears, which are protrusions from the main CCSNR shell with decreasing cross-sections away from the center.
+The two implications are related, as the morphological similarity to other astrophysical objects known to be powered and shaped by jets is used to argue that jets also power CCSNe (e.g., \citealt{Soker2025G0901, Soker2024Keyhole} and references therein) within the framework of the JJEM.